nteract/papermill/docs/extending-entry-points.rst

 Creating a new handler
 ~~~~~~~~~~~~~~~~~~~~~~

-Writing your own I/O handler simply requires writing a class that has four
+Writing your own I/O handler requires writing a class that has four
 methods.
 All I/O handlers should implement the following class methods:

 * ``CustomIO.read(file_path)``, returning the file content